bkahlert/logr/README.md

 It builds a Docker image on-the-fly containing Bats incl. several libraries and runs all tests contained in the specified directory.

-> :bulb: To accelerate testing, the Bats Wrapper checks if any test is prefixed with a capital X and if so, only runs those tests.
+> 💡 To accelerate testing, the Bats Wrapper checks if any test is prefixed with a capital X and if so, only runs those tests.

 ## Contributing